This is the most real post I’ve read in a long time! Men are not always appreciated as much as women are and no one says anything about it.

 View original post 244 more words

-“You better have a good reason for calling me so early in the morning,” she laughed, pausing as the person on the other end spoke.
+“You better have a damn good reason for calling me so early in the morning.”

 “What?”
-Tina’s smile faded and she shot back up in the bed.
+Tina’s smile faded, and she sat back up in the bed.

-Balancing the cell between her ear and shoulder, she slipped on a pair of jogging pants.
+Tina got out of bed and balanced the cell between her ear and shoulder as she slipped on a pair of slacks.
 Trying to do the same with a blouse was not going to work.

 “The phones are blowing up over here.
 Officer Parks said she started getting them as early as last night,” said the caller.

 “Calls?
 What calls?
-I thought I told you to hold…”, she said before almost slipping on a sock.
+I thought I told you to hold…” she said before almost slipping on a sock.
 She picked it up and put it on.
 Now if she could just find the other one.
 Tina wasn’t the organized type at home.
-What she could do in the courtroom somehow did not manifest in her private life.
+What she could do at the office did not manifest in her private life.
 It was one of the worries she had about being a mom.
-Lawyers didn’t exactly have a lot of time on their hands.
+Cops didn’t exactly have a lot of time on their hands.
 She found herself hiring a Nanny against her better judgment to help maintain that balance.
-She had little time for laundry and housework and now that Janiyah had her license she could pick up her brother and sister from school.
+She had little time for laundry and housework and now that Janiyah had her license, she could pick up her brother and sister from school.
 She did make it a point to be back in time to make dinner and spend time with the kids.
 It made her feel motherly like she was upholding her end of the bargain.
-Ms. Alice was not allowed to cook for her family except on occasion and during emergencies.
-This was one of them.
+Miss.
+Bernice was not allowed to cook for her family except on occasion and during emergencies.
+This sounded like one of them.

 “All I know is you better get your butt down here asap.”

 “Yea, I know what that means.
-I’ll give you an hour,” said the caller.
+I’ll give you an hour.

 “Freddy, chill.
 I said I’m on my way.”

-“Your on-the-way has a different meaning from everyone elses.
-Yours means two hours from now”, chuckled Freddy.
+“Your on-the-way has a different meaning from everyone else’s on-the-way,” Freddy chuckled.

 Tina rolled her eyes and hung up on her partner.

-“Kayla!
-Michael!” she yelled, grabbing the toiletries bag on her way out the door.
-She’d only have time to jump in and out the shower.
+“Kayla…Michael…” she called, grabbing the toiletries bag on her way out the door.
+She only had enough time to jump in and out the shower.

-She bypassed Janiyah’s room and climbed the stairs where a giant blue M hung against a door.
+“Niyah,” she called, climbing the stairs and walking the length of the hall where a giant blue M hung against a door.
 She banged.

 Tina smirked.
 She didn’t know how she did it, but Janiyah managed to be cute at every occasion, even after waking up.
 The nose ring she begged Tina for didn’t look bad against her golden-brown skin.
-Janiyah scratched at her nose as if reading Tina’s thoughts and as she could have guessed, her nails were freshly done.
+Janiyah scratched at her nose as if reading Tina’s thoughts.
+As anticipated, her nails were freshly done.

-“I need you to call Ms. Alice, tell her I need her to come in early.
+“I need you to call Miss.
+Bernice, tell her I need her to come in early.
 Like, right now.”

-“OK.”
-Janiyah patted her head and then laughed, “Where’s your other sock?”
+“Okay.”
+Janiyah patted her head.
+“Where’s your other sock?” she laughed.

-Tina cut her eyes and smirked as she turned away from the room to head back across the hall.
+Tina cut her eyes and smirked as she turned away from the room and ran back downstairs, calling names as she descended.

 “Mike, KK.
 Up.
 Now!”

-As she prepared the shower her mind flooded with Freddy’s urgent message.
+As she hurried her mind flooded with Freddy’s urgent message.

 He is the invisible man.
 His strength a hushed whisper overshadowed by feminism or the piercing pain in her song.
 Scattered notes torn in half with thoughts unspoken and slavery chords not so easily broken.
 The patent leather image of mama and the broken-down brotherhood of papa.
 I know only because it’s painted on the palms of his hands where oppression carved her words of degradation in his face.
 This invisible man.
 This King without a throne.
 This sovereign without a scepter.
 This hero without a robe.
 This waiting beacon of royalty with nothing to rule, waiting in the wings of Eagles.
 I can see it in his eyes, the invisible tears.
 They say men aren’t supposed to cry so he is bottled fury.
 I can smell rage in the language of his captivity, the walk in his stride, and the hustle in his teeth when he smiles but dear King, today is your day.
 This morning, over cups of coffee and spoken words I will sing for you.
 You are important today.
 You are acknowledged today.
 Today the brotherhood reigns; I give you the permission to rule from my pen.